We can’t go on together / with divided minds.—Pseudo Elvis

 Finally, there are active moves again the real self, as expressed in self-hates.
 With the real self in exile, so to speak, one becomes a condemned convict, despised and threatened with destruction… [The neurotic] has an unconscious interest in not having a clear perception of himself —in making himself, as it were, deaf, dumb, and blind.
 Not only does he blur the truth about himself but he has a vested interest in doing so.
 The Trivers insight is that this blurring has social usefulness: the best liars are themselves internally convinced; internal coherence helps present a united front.
 It’s most effective to act as if.

-Some couples do build private mythologies against the world together, removing themselves from this type of precarity.
+Some couples do build private mythologies against the world together, removing themselves from this type of precarity, reinforcing constructive self-understandings against the destructive pressures of the outside.
 An internal, private culture emerges which provides shelter from the constant and implicit pressures of the Big Other.
-Which makes the betrayal cut all the deeper: One of the low points in Anja’s unspooling relationship with Louis comes when he brutally invokes the ªauthority of the dysfunctional social scene, of the masses, of the culture at large… to override the private contract of their relationship.»^
+Following Arendt, the private sphere provides a metis shelter from the epistemis norms of the public sphere.
+Which makes the betrayal a kind of brutal exposure: One of the low points in Anja’s unspooling relationship with Louis comes when he brutally invokes the ªauthority of the dysfunctional social scene, of the masses, of the culture at large… to override the private contract of their relationship.»^

 «Who’s behind it?» Anderton asks his rescuing agents, after confirming the conspiracy. «Your wife» they answer.
 Nevermind that, by story’s end, faithful Lisa is vindicated, the agents found deceitful.
 In the moment it’s possible.
 Anderton believes it.
 The very bedrock of his reality lies atop an ultimate unknowability.